LanetNetwork/dnsbalancer/README.md

-* `hashlist_size` specifies the size of hashmap that holds DNS queries; specifying big values could result in performance improvements due to narrowing hash collision domains, however big hashlists consume more RAM; the semi-optimal value could be the average number of concurrent items stored in hashlist (that means, the average value of concurrent DNS requests);
+* `hashlist_size` specifies the size of hashmap that holds DNS queries; specifying big values could result in performance improvements due to narrowing hash collision domains, however big hashlists consume more RAM; the semi-optimal value could be the average number of concurrent items stored in hashlist (that means, the average value of concurrent DNS requests); also use prime numbers only to make hash distribution more uniform;
 * `hashlist_ttl` specifies hashitem TTL in milliseconds; usually, 10 seconds is more than enough as normal DNS forwarders should answer within 200 ms; specifying small values could result in eliminating RAM usage but also in query drops;